 top of page

-Sons of the Horse
+Episode 62 - Sons of the Horse

-“This is a little more attention than I was expecting,” My-re said to herself.
-Riding on a wagon, she sat on little more than an old board.
-It was hard with rough edges, so splinters were a concern.
-However, the smell of their team of oxen irritable bowels was more problematic.
-A dozen heavily armed members of the Shagornan elven crew from the Unsinkable III accompanied them on foot with the mere dragon, Koma, in a large, iron-barred cage behind her on the cart.
-It frequently turned scattering the fresh straw.
-Koma was agitated and didn’t like confinement.
-The other two mere dragons, Kata and Kuki, remained on the ship.
-They were even less incline to enter the cage.
+A dozen heavily armed members of the Shagornan Elven crew from the Unsinkable III accompanied them on foot with the mere dragon, Koma, in a large, iron-barred cage behind her on the cart.
+It frequently turned, scattering the fresh straw, showing its agitation, and didn’t like the confinement.
+The other two mere dragons, Kata and Kuki, stayed on the ship.
+They were even less inclined to enter the cage.

 Checking her armor and the battle axe’s reach on her back, she gave her headdress covering and silk veil a once over and disembarked from the wagon.
-The two approached the Rirorni and a solo rider met them.
+The two approached the Rirorni, and a solo rider met them.

 “Hail, sons of the horse!”
 My‑re called out in Rathiri, the Rirorni native language.